gitextensions/GitExtensionsDoc/source/remote_feature.rst

 to decrypt the data.

 This encryption will not protect the data itself but it protects the authenticity.
 Because the private key is only available to the sender, the receiver can be sure about the origin of the data.
-In practise the key pair is only used for the authentication process.
+In practice the key pair is only used for the authentication process.
 The data itself will be encrypted using a key that is exchanged during this initial phase.

 PuTTY and github